Discord-Token/Discord-Token-Generator/README.md

 - We are not responsible for the damage caused by using it

 ## Where can I get the new version?
-The new version will only be available for [buyers](https://guildplus.xyz/?c=537) one day in November
+~~The new version will only be available for [buyers](https://guildplus.xyz/?c=537) one day in November~~ Sorry, I decided not to sell the new version for many reasons :< I won't sell it unless you get like 1m$+ (which nobody would) so please don't beg for it